 Explore your interest in law from a variety of perspectives, and prepare yourself for a range of law-related careers.

-This Master of Arts program provides coursework in law, the legal system, legal research and methods, and the ethical and historical underpinnings of law.
+The Master of Arts in Legal Studies (formerly Legal and Ethical Studies) program provides coursework in law, the legal system, legal research and methods, and the ethical and historical underpinnings of law.
 It can be used as a stepping stone to law school or to advance in the many law-related careers that do not require a law degree.

 Graduates of the program have found jobs working for the courts (as clerks and commissioners), government contractors (in compliance), law firms (as legal assistants and paralegals), nonprofit organizations (as intake managers and legal coordinators), companies (in risk management and human resources), and in a wide variety of other jobs in government and business.
 Graduates also sometimes use the program to improve their preparation and credentials for law school.